runyanjake/whitney/node/README.md

 # whitney-node
 Dockerized node app from https://github.com/runyanjake/node_whitney that runs on www.node.whitney.rip.
 Clone the repo and copy files into this folder before building.
+The code here expects it cloned into `./node_repo`.

 ### Build Image With Docker